pdrumm/Puzzle-Solver/README.md

 If the user chooses the **Use Puzzle Size** checkbox, then the program will construct a random, and solvable puzzle with a number of tiles equal to the number specified in the **Puzzle Size** field.

+After generating a puzzle, the user can then generate a corresponding non-deterministic finite automaton diagram!
+By clicking on the button, a new tab will load containing the NFA represented as a graph.
+Clicking on the start node reveals the solution string and initiates an animation that steps through the path, visualizing the solution.